 So why work with me?
 Because I get it.

 Chronic illness affects, well, just about everything.
 It impacts various aspects of life like relationships with family and friends, school/work, travel, and many other seemingly smaller, simple things which suddenly become unpredictable and complicated with a medical condition on board.
-I get it in ways that those who do not have those experiences and additional checklists do not understand.
+I get it in ways that those who do not have those experiences do not understand.
 I have rounded this out with a Master's Degree in Marriage and Family Therapy, specialized training in Medical Family Therapy, and some solid field work putting this knowledge to use and collaborating with people to navigate the obstacles that deter happiness and overall health.
 I have lived into what I know, and the expertise gleaned from all of this has allowed me to develop road maps out .
 And while no two journeys are the same, I am happy to take what I've learned (a fair amount of it hard way!) and share some key tools because I'd like to save you some time, wheel-spinning and goose-chasing.

 Aside from my professional training (see above), I have spoken at events put on by other organizations including the Juvenile Diabetes Research Foundation, the American Diabetes Association, the College Diabetes Network, Camp Leo, and the Crohns & Colitis Foundation of America.
 I have been a guest blogger for Kerri Sparling's Six Until Me and WeAreDiabetes.org, and am currently running the University of Washington Type 1 Diabetes support group at the Diabetes Care Center.
 I am also the Board President ConnecT1D, an organization local to the Pacific Northwest that works to build community and address the psychosocial needs of people living with T1D.